Lip and Oral Cavity Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Lip and Oral Cavity Cancer

 The following tests and procedures may be used:

 - Physical exam of the lips and oral cavity: An exam to check the lips and oral cavity for abnormal areas.
-The doctor or dentist will feel the entire inside of the mouth with a gloved finger and examine the oral cavity with a small long-handled mirror and lights.
+The medical doctor or dentist will feel the entire inside of the mouth with a gloved finger and examine the oral cavity with a small long-handled mirror and lights.
 This will include checking the insides of the cheeks and lips; the gums; the roof and floor of the mouth; and the top, bottom, and sides of the tongue.
 The neck will be felt for swollen lymph nodes.
 A history of the patient's health habits and past illnesses and medical and dental treatments will also be taken.

 - Endoscopy: A procedure to look at organs and tissues inside the body to check for abnormal areas.
 An endoscope is inserted through an incision (cut) in the skin or opening in the body, such as the mouth.
 An endoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue or lymph node samples, which are checked under a microscope for signs of disease.